All athletes can be tested at any time, in any place.

 Players have access to their ABP sample record on ADAMS at all times should they want to view their personal data.

-ABP data/monitoring is managed and handled anonymously by an external Athlete Passport Management Unit (APMU), which are WADA-accredited laboratories.
-If an APMU suspects the use of prohibited substances or methods, the passport is sent for further analysis by three independent experts.
+ABP data/monitoring is managed and handled anonymously by an external Athlete Passport Management Unit (APMU), which are made up of WADA-accredited laboratory experts.
+If the APMU suspects the use of prohibited substances or methods, the passport is sent for further analysis by three independent experts.

 The ABP approach was officially introduced by WADA in 2009 and operates amongst International Federation (IF) and National Anti-Doping Agency (NADO) programmes worldwide.